Disclaimer: This post may contain affiliate links. For more information regarding our Advertising Policy, visit this page.

 240 S Seguin Ave, New Braunfels, TX 78130

-Some guests and employees at the Faust Hotel have seen the figure of a man in a black trench coat and hat wandering the property.
-It’s speculated this may be the ghost of Walter Faust, the previous owner.
-Other guests have reported hearing the sounds of children playing in the hallways.
+Many guests and employees have shared their spooky ghost stories about the Faust Hotel in New Braunfels, Texas.
+Some people have seen the figure of a man in a black trench coat and hat wandering the property.
+It’s speculated this apparition may be the ghost of Walter Faust, the previous owner.
+Perhaps he is just looking to greet the guests who stay at his establishment?
+Others have reported hearing the sounds of children giggling and playing in the hallways.
+If you’re looking to book a spooky room at The Faust, the second floor is said to have a high level of paranormal activity.

 3. The Menger Hotel